 Informing all representative staff groups in the district.

-Goals/Objectives are as follows:

-Male/Female:
+Male/Female Balance and Staff Goals The profile of the district’s current utilization of women is set forth in _____________.
+By the commencement of the _______ school year, the district will strive to achieve a rate of employment in regard to sex at least equivalent to the goals set forth in _____________.
+The district will see that measurable efforts are made in the utilization of women for higher levels of responsibility in both certificated and classified positions.
+The district will make good faith effort to recruit, interview, and employ individuals consistent with the district commitment to nondiscrimination and affirmative action for all positions and in every department, school, and level of operation.
+Preferential or adverse employment practices, including demotions or termination will not be used to meet stated goals or time lines.

 Administrators:

+Goal: To place females in administrative positions.

+Objectives: To place females in administrative positions as they become available which falls within a range of _____% men and/or women, without using preferential employment practices.

+To identify qualified potential candidates from outside the district for consideration for future openings.

-To place females in administrative positions, including as principals and assistant principal without using preferential employment practices.
-This will be done by identifying qualified potential candidates from within the district and outside the district for consideration for future openings and providing mentoring whenever possible.
+Principals and Assistant Principals Goal: To place females in principal positions.
+Objective: To place females in principal and assistant principal positions as they occur and trained women are available, without using preferential employment practices.

-Teachers, Elementary or grades K-8 and Secondary or grades 9-12:
+Teachers, Elementary or grades K-8

-To provide each student with the opportunity to experience both male and female teachers during the primary as well as the intermediate grades and provide students with the opportunity to work with male and female staff in both curricular, co-curricular and extracurricular activities.
+Goal: To provide each student with the opportunity to experience both male and female teachers during the primary as well as the intermediate grades.

+Objective: To achieve a staff which falls within a range of _____% men and/or women in the primary as well as the intermediate grades at each school, without using preferential employment practices.

+Teachers, Secondary or grades 9-12 Goal: To provide students with the opportunity to work with male and female staff in both curricular and extracurricular activities.
+Objective: To maintain a staff which falls within a range of _____% men and/or women for classroom teachers and activity supervisors, without using preferential employment practices.

 Support Staff - Certificated and Classified:

-To achieve a balanced mix of men and/or women without using preferential employment practices.
+Objective: To achieve a staff which falls within a range of _____% men and/or women without using preferential employment practices.

-Ethnic Minorities-American Indian/Native American, Asian, Black and Hispanic:
+Racial and Ethnic Minority Balance and Staff Goals

-The district will strive to achieve a rate of employment for ethnic minorities in both certificated and classified areas as reflected in the community without using preferential employment practices.
-These goals are a utilization level for certificated staff, at least equal to the percentage of ethnic minority student enrollment within the district.
-The district will see that measurable efforts are made in the utilization of ethnic minorities for higher levels of responsibility in both certificated and classified positions without using preferential employment practices.
+The profiles of the district’s current student ethnic minority population and the district’s current ethnic minorities (American Indian/ Native American, Asian, Black, and Hispanic) are set forth in _____________.
+By the commencement of the _______ school year the district will strive to achieve a rate of employment for ethnic minorities in both certificated and classified areas as indicated in this plan, using preferential employment practices.
+These goals are a utilization level for certificated staff, at least equal to the percentage of ethnic minority student enrollment within the district; for classified staff a utilization level of at least ___%, a figure based upon relevant availability figures in the ________________ statistical area.
+Final and interim goals are set out in ______________.
+The district will see that measurable efforts are made in the utilization of ethnic minorities for higher levels of responsibility in both certificated and classified positions, without using preferential employment practices.
 The district will make a good faith effort to recruit, interview and employ individuals consistent with the district commitment to nondiscrimination and affirmative action for all positions and in every department, every school and at every level of operation.
 Preferential or adverse employment practices, including demotions or termination will not be used to meet stated goals or time lines.

-Administrators Principals and Assistant Principals:
+Administrators

-To place ethnic minorities in administrative positions,
+Goals: To place ethnic minorities in administrative positions, without using preferential employment practices.